hamler-lang/docs/guides/04_MoreTypesandPatternMatching.md

 m1 :: Map Email Integer
 m1 = empty
---This is forces us to only pass a String with a contrutor Email.
+--This forces us to only pass a String with a construtor Email.
 --So insert "abc" 123 m1 will fail
 ```